Exploring African-American Women's Perspectives towards and Experiences with Educational and Communications Technologies

 2010 AECT International Convention

 Subramony, Deepak, "Exploring African-American Women's Perspectives towards and Experiences with Educational and Communications Technologies" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 96.
+96.